Stability in dynamical systems

 Here I would like to think about how to parameterize stable systems and how to discover if systems are stable.
 This is in a general context, which can be extremely hard in interesting systems.
 But often stability questions can be simpler in the context of linear systems, which is about polynomial root-finding (perversely, polynomial root-finding is itself a famously chaotic system).

-In a general setting, we should probably look at stuff like Lyapunov exponents to quantify stability.
+In a general setting, we might look at stuff like Lyapunov exponents to quantify stability.

 Figure 1